-In the second scenario, the relation of the behavior to ostracism is not as clear, but the Service member's experience of being avoided in a social work context and being removed from the group text could still be considered ostracism, according to Section 2e of the DoD definition for ostracism, which states that ostracism can be in response to participating in investigations.
-It is unclear if the violator's equipment appropriation was a procedural violation or had criminal intent.
-None-the-less, by reporting the incident, the Service member experienced the ostracism behavior in response to a potentially reportable offense which would meet the criteria.
+In the second scenario, the relation of the behavior to ostracism is not as clear, but the Service member's experience of being avoided in a social work context and being removed from the group text could still be considered ostracism, according to Section 2e of the DoD definition for ostracism, which states that ostracism can be in response to participating in investigations that can result in disciplinary actions.
+Though it is unclear if the action of the Service member who took the computer hardware was criminal, it is stated that it was a procedure and, therefore, likely a policy violation.
+In reporting the policy violation, the Service member who experienced the ostracism behavior from coworkers in response to making the report would be considered to be a participant in an investigation that would likely result in disciplinary action.